 Before attempting to dry the carpet on your own, you need to take these steps before starting:

 Fixing the water source

-It is a futile effort if you are trying to dry your carpet without fixing the water leak.
-Whether you wait for the floodwaters to subside or shut off your main water supply, it will be so much easier to clean and dry your carpet.
+It is futile if you are trying to dry your carpet without fixing the water leak.
+Whether you wait for the floodwaters to subside or shut off your main water supply, cleaning and drying your carpet will be much easier.

-It would help if you dumped things that cannot be dried fast or have become entirely useless into the trash.
-This includes magazines, newspapers, cardboard boxes, and any other sort of clutters.
+It would help to dump things that cannot be dried fast or have become useless in the trash.
+This includes magazines, newspapers, cardboard boxes, and other clutters.